 European Glass Context 2021 Exhibitions

 Four underlying categories will shape the exhibitions.
-By setting a contemporary framework for the exhibitions, we want to put together two exhibitions that will largely reflect significant and new works, as well as the innovative, activist, experimental and sustainable trends in European glass.
+By setting a contemporary framework, we want to put together two exhibitions that will largely reflect significant and new works, as well as the innovative, activist, experimental and sustainable trends in European glass.

 Site-specific installation projects or works: could be with reference to Bornholm.